alanagudinas/Hollen-Lab/README.md

 This is an image processing toolbox in MATLAB for statistical analysis of defects in STM images.
 -
+Brief User Guide:
+-
+Before using this program, you should make sure to have Oliver Van Kaick's "Contour Correspondence via Ant Colony Optimization" file installed.
+You can access it here: https://www.mathworks.com/matlabcentral/fileexchange/24094-contour-correspondence-via-ant-colony-optimization.

+From the "aco" folder, you should immediately run the function "set_global."

-Your starting point should be either a .sm4 file or .mat structure.
+After installing the folder, your starting point should be either a .sm4 file or .mat structure.
 If you have an image file (.png or .jpg) that has not been converted to a .mat file, you can run the following:

 MyImage = imread('myImageFile.png');
 save('MyImage.mat','MyImage');